- Manage various community service and homeless assistance programs;

 - Homeless Opportunities for Persons with AIDS (HOPWA)

-HUD CoC program grantees are required to purchase two (2) user licenses at the minimum [for the purposes of maintaining data accuracy and quality].
+Please note that HUD CoC program grantees are required to purchase at minimum (2) user licenses for the purposes of maintaining data accuracy and quality.

 - $100 for read-only access

 - This access is generally used for agencies that need to monitor other service providers reporting and performance.